 I’ll be talking about what I see, what I need, and what helps me get questions answered, but honestly, this isn’t about me.
 This is about anyone, anywhere, from whom you are requesting help.
 The concepts are the same no matter who you ask.

-I will readily admit that there’s no magic formula, no checklist, no set of rules to follow when providing information to someone when you ask for assistance.
+I readily admit that there’s no magic formula, checklist, or set of rules to follow when providing information when you ask someone for assistance.

 Asking for help about a webpage’s behavior requires different information than if, say, your computer suddenly starts blue-screening.

-But there’s definitely some information common to all issues — both specific questions you need to ask yourself and have on hand to share with the technology gurus in your life.
+But there’s definitely some information common to all issues: specific information you need to have on hand to share with the technology gurus in your life.

 “It doesn’t work” never helps

-A surprising number of questions I get just boil down to “[fill in the blank] doesn’t work”.
+A surprising number of questions I get boil down to “[fill in the blank] doesn’t work.”

 That’s exactly zero information.
 I have nothing — literally nothing — to go on.
 All I can do is respond with some questions of my own to try to uncover more details about what’s going on.